jonasliu95/comment_edit_history/README.md

 Redmine plugin that keeps an audit trail of edited issue comments and exposes the previous revisions directly in the issue history.

-Tested with Redmine 6.1 bookworm
+Tested with Redmine 6.1 bookworm, 6.0.5

 ## Features